-Somehow the grace of the Alicante landmark Paseo de la Explanada, with its pink marble from the region, flanked by ripples of black and white marble, seems to echo the vibrance and relaxed attitude to life that typifies Alicante.
+Somehow the grace of the Alicante landmark Paseo de la Explanada with its pink marble from the region flanked by ripples of that of black and white seems to echo the vibrance and relaxed attitude to life that typifies Alicante.

 As the unusually large 'Super Moon' of May 2012 rose from behind the coastal cliffs of the Mediterranean, unknowingly I was in a perfect viewing position, for I was walking along an Alicante beach, dreaming dreams.

 I stood and marvelled at the moon - only later finding out that such a moment where the moon swings so close to our blue planet will not happen again in my lifetime.